Code-Institute-Submissions/akramalex-Portfolio1/README.md

 ## Testing

- * I teated that this page works in different browsers Chrome , Firefox , Safari , Internet Explroer.
+* I tested that this page works in different browsers: Chrome, Firefox, Safari, Internet Explorer.

- * I confirmed that this project is responsive , looks good and functions on all standard screen sizes use the devtools and device toolbar.
+* I confirmed that this project is responsive, looks good, and functions on all standard screen sizes using devtools and the device toolbar.

- * I confirmed that the navigation header, about us , sign up , and contact text are all readable and easy to understand.
+* I confirmed that the navigation header, "About Us," "Sign Up," and "Contact" text are all readable and easy to understand.

- * I have confiremd that the form works , requires entries in every field, will only accept an email in the email field.
+* I have confirmed that the form works, requires entries in every field, and will only accept an email in the email field.

 ## bugs
 ### Solved bugs

-* When i deployed my project to GitHub pages i discovered my project was broken, the links to the other file (images) did not work.
+ * When I deployed my project to GitHub Pages, I discovered that it was broken.
+The links to other files, specifically images, did not work.

-* i discovered this was because i had used wrong file paths althought was relative.
+ * I discovered that this was because I had used the wrong file paths, even though they were supposed to be relative.

 ## validator Testing
  * HTML

-    - No errors were returned when passing throught officail W3C walidator.
+  * No errors were returned when passing through the official W3C validator.

 * CSS

-    -No errors were found when passing through the official (jigsaw)validator.
+    - No errors were found when passing through the official (jigsaw) validator.

 * Accessibility

-      -I confirmed that the colors and fonts chosen are easy to read and accessible by runing it through light house in devtools.
+      - I confirmed that the colors and fonts chosen are easy to read and accessible by running it through Lighthouse in DevTools

 ![](assets/images/light-house.png)